OpenMW/openmw/docs/source/reference/postprocessing/lua.rst

 Overview
 ########

-Every shader can be controlled through the Lua scripting system.
-While shaders can be disabled and enabled, shader uniforms can also be controlled.
-For details reference the API documentation, found :doc:`here<../lua-scripting/openmw_postprocessing>`.
+Every shader that is marked as ``dynamic`` can be controlled through the Lua scripting system.
+Shaders can be disabled and enabled, and their uniforms can be controlled via scripts.
+For details, reference the API documentation :doc:`here<../lua-scripting/openmw_postprocessing>`.

 Toggling Shaders With a Keybind
 ###############################